Improve

 - A diff snippet showing the recommended code modification (before and after)

 We advise users to apply critical analysis and judgment when implementing the proposed suggestions.
-In addition to mistakes (which may happen, but are rare), sometimes the presented code modification may serve more as an illustrative example than a direct applicable solution.
+In addition to mistakes (which may happen, but are rare), sometimes the presented code modification may serve more as an illustrative example than a directly applicable solution.
 In such cases, we recommend prioritizing the suggestion's detailed description, using the diff snippet primarily as a supporting reference.

 Dual publishing mode¶

-Our recommended approach for presenting code suggestions is through a table (--pr_code_suggestions.commitable_code_suggestions=false
+Our recommended approach for presenting code suggestions is through a table (--pr_code_suggestions.commitable_code_suggestions=false).

 This method significantly reduces the PR footprint and allows for quick and easy digestion of multiple suggestions.

 We also offer a complementary dual publishing mode.
-When enabled, suggestions exceeding a certain score threshold are not only displayed in the table, but also presented as commitable PR comments.
+When enabled, suggestions exceeding a certain score threshold are not only displayed in the table, but also presented as committable PR comments.
 This mode helps highlight suggestions deemed more critical.

 To activate dual publishing mode, use the following setting:

-Where x represents the minimum score threshold (>=) for suggestions to be presented as commitable PR comments in addition to the table.
+Where x represents the minimum score threshold (>=) for suggestions to be presented as committable PR comments in addition to the table.
 Default is -1 (disabled).

 Self-review¶